kbss-cvut/jopa-examples/example04-jopa-spring/README.md

 ## Persistence Setup

 The persistence is set up in `cz.cvut.kbss.jopa.example04.persistence.PersistenceFactory`.
-Sesame native storage location is specified in `config.properties` in `src/main/resources`.
+RDF4J native storage location is specified in `config.properties` in `src/main/resources`.
 Note that the path expects that the application is running on Linux.
-Feel free to specify a different storage location (including remote repositories, just remember to adhere to the Sesame repository naming scheme).
+Feel free to specify a different storage location (including remote repositories, just remember to adhere to the RDF4J repository naming scheme).

 ## Running the Demo